-The purpose of this calendar is to provide management with a daily safety topic that can be discussed with your employees at morning or shift change meetings.
+The purpose of this calendar is to provide management with a daily safety topic that can be discussed at morning or shift change meetings.
 The idea behind the calendar is repetitive training.
 However, some of the topics may be new and of great value to management and associates.
-Management can help drive the correct response to daily conditions by regularly training staff members and hourly associates on these topics.
+Management may help verify the correct response to daily conditions by regularly training workers on these topics.

 Not every possible scenario is listed on the calendar.
-The situations that are listed are those we know may occur from time to time in temp positions that might affect the safety and security of employees and clients.
-These topics repeat approximately every three months.
+The situations that are listed are those we know may commonly occur that might affect the safety and security of associates and the general public.
+These topics repeat every few months.